viagostini/GermanyRouting/README.md

 memory.
 It has a few endpoints to query the network, but currently my focus is not to provide CRUD methods to manage the data.

+The API endpoints return a JSON with a list of rides that make up the available route.
+If there is no available route, it will return an empty list.

 **Example: What is the shortest path between Berlin Hbf and Hamburg Hbf?**
 ```json
 [